knaw-huc/lenticular-lens/readme.md

         }],
         "type": "AND"
     },
-    "properties": [{            // A list of property paths to use for obtaining data while reviewing the linkset "resource": 1,                        // The identifier of the resource to use "property": ["schema_birthDate"]      // The property path
+    "properties": [{            // A list of property paths to use for obtaining data while reviewing the linkset; optional field
+        "resource": 1,                        // The identifier of the resource to use "property": ["schema_birthDate"]      // The property path
     }]